KB1247 - Using Microsoft Teams with Moodle for online teaching

 Preamble

-Technically, these use cases presume that an Instructor will ask eLSupport to create a Class Team that's synced with an existing Moodle course.
-In that case, Moodle Student enrollment will be automatically synced into the Class Team with current Moodle Students becoming Team Members, and the Moodle Teacher becoming the Team Owner.
-Students will have a link in Moodle's Microsoft Block that opens the course's companion Class Team.
-Staging learning experiences in Microsoft Teams will benefit all students who will end up working where Microsoft 365 applications are common.
+The following use cases presume that an Instructor will ask eLSupport to create a Class Team that's synced with an existing Moodle course.
+In that case, Moodle Student enrollment will be automatically synced into the Class Team: current Moodle Students will become Team Members and the Moodle Teacher will become the Team Owner.
+Teacher and Students will all have access to a link in Moodle's Microsoft Block that opens the course's companion Class Team.

 Use Case: Initial Setup

-Instructor Jane wants some help creating a new Class Team as a companion space for her Moodle course.
-She contacts eLearning Support, who send her to a web form to request her new Teams integration.
-Later, she gets an email from eLSupport telling her that her new Class Team is ready.
-In Teams, she finds a new Class Team named after her Moodle course, which has her as the Owner and her enrolled Moodle Students joined as Members.
-In her Moodle course, she finds a "Microsoft" block which provides one-click access to new Class Team.
-She sees that changes to her Moodle course enrollments get updated in real-time in her Class Team.
+Instructor Kori wants some help creating a new Class Team as a companion space for her Moodle course.
+She contacts eLearning Support who send her to a web form to request her new Team.
+Later, she gets an email from eLSupport telling her that the Class Team is ready.
+In Teams, she finds a new Class Team named after her Moodle course with her as the Owner.
+She activates the new Team and her enrolled Moodle Students get joined as Members.
+In her Moodle course, she finds a "Microsoft" block which gives her and her Students one-click access to her new Team.
+She sees that changes to her Moodle course enrollment get updated in real-time in her Class Team.

-Instructor Jane wants to touch base with her Students at the beginning of the week to find out how they're feeling about their assignments and workload, and if there are specific issues they urgently need help with.
-She posted an announcement in the Moodle course main page and in the course's Calendar asking her Students to join her in Teams at 9:30am, Monday morning.
+Instructor Heather wants to touch base with her Students at the beginning of the week to find out how they're feeling about their assignments and workload, and if there are any issues they urgently need help with.
+She posts an announcement in the Moodle course main page and in the course's Calendar asking her Students to join her in Teams at 9:30am, Monday morning.

-As each Student sees that announcement in Jane's Moodle course, they open the Block drawer on the right and find the "Microsoft" block, where they click the "Team" link to open the companion Class Team.
-(Students with the Teams app installed see it open in the app.
-Other students see it open in their browser.)
+As each Student sees that announcement in Heather's Moodle course, they open the Block drawer on the right and find the "Microsoft" block, where they click the "Team" link to open the companion Class Team.
+(Students with the Teams app installed see it open up in the Teams app.
+Other students see it open up in their web browser.)

 In the Class Team "General" channel, Students read and respond to their instructor and each other in real time.